 Sarah Ross - SENCO

-Miss Michelle Duffin, Miss Sue Paris and Mrs K Bass – Learning Mentors
+Ms Michelle Duffin and Miss Sue Paris – Learning Mentors

 Our highly experienced Learning Mentors provide support and intervention to key children and play a significant role in identifying any children with social or emotional needs.
 Our Learning Mentors support the induction of new children and are often the first point of contact for parents and other professionals for our new children.
 Our Learning Mentor provides individual and group support and also works directly with parents.
-Miss Duffin and Mr Roberts play a valuable role in supporting pupils with Special Educational Needs.
+Ms Duffin and Miss Paris play a valuable role in supporting pupils with Special Educational Needs.